 The reforms are decisive, Education Minister Athena Michaelidou said.

-She urged students to approach school and university not only as places of learning but also as spaces for creativity, collaboration and the cultivation of values.
+Visiting Latsia lyceum in Nicosia, Michaelidou welcomed pupils, toured classrooms and spoke with students, urging them to treat school and university not only as places of learning but also as spaces for creativity, collaboration and values.

-Changes this year include a reduction of the material on the syllabus, a focus on essential knowledge and skills, and the introduction of new subjects including financial literacy, civic education, robotics and artificial intelligence.
+The minister outlined a series of changes including a reduced syllabus, greater focus on essential skills, and the introduction of subjects such as financial literacy, civic education, robotics and artificial intelligence.

 Education Minister Athena Michaelidou at the Latsia lyceum